ollef/sixten/README.md

 Does this sound interesting to you?
 Get involved and help shape the Sixten language!
 Contributions are always welcome.

+If want to get in touch, create a Github issue or join the [Gitter chat](https://gitter.im/sixten-lang).

 ## Authors

 [Olle Fredriksson](https://github.com/ollef)